Igalia/wolvic-3D-environments/README.md

 # Wolvic 3D environments

 This is the official repository of 3D environments that are shown as available for the Wolvic VR Browser.
 Environments are [cube map sky boxes](https://en.wikipedia.org/wiki/Cube_mapping) with 6 images (described below).
-Anyone can submit a potential new environment for inclusion, and users can browse and select them from Wolvic itself through “Environment” section in the Settings.
+Anyone can submit a potential new environment for inclusion, and users can browse and select them from Wolvic itself through the “Environment” section in the Settings.

 ## Adding a new environment